w3c/wai-tutorials/source/navigation/flyout.html.erb.md

 As interactive components, fly-out menus need to be developed with accessibility in mind to make sure that they are operable using the keyboard as well.
 Additionally, users of screen reader and other assistive technology are only able to use the menu efficiently if links not displayed are not reachable by the keyboard.
 For people with shaky hands it is also important that the menu doesn’t snap back immediately when the mouse leaves the clickable area.

-Usually the first-level menu items are links to individual pages whether they have a sub menu or not.
-The sub menu should then be duplicated as a secondary navigation on the linked web page to make sure that those pages are quickly reachable from there.
-Sub menus are individual lists (`<ul>` or `<ol>`), nested in the parent’s list item (`<li>`).
+Usually the first-level menu items are links to individual pages whether they have a submenu or not.
+The submenu should then be duplicated as a secondary navigation on the linked web page to make sure that those pages are quickly reachable from there.
+Submenus are individual lists (`<ul>` or `<ol>`), nested in the parent’s list item (`<li>`).

-Items containing a sub menu should be marked in a way that is obvious.
-In the following example, the SpaceBears menu item has a sub menu:
+Items containing a submenu should be marked in a way that is obvious.
+In the following example, the SpaceBears menu item has a submenu:

 {::nomarkdown}
 <%= sample_start('show-overflow') %>